billybrewster/blog/content/arctic/spine2024/index.md

 No reply was forthcoming, the question remained unanswered, and I lay there waiting.

-Hours later the roar or a snowmobile engine signalled the arrival on the Sami and he delivered his promised items or a stove, fuel and a pair of big mitts.
+Hours later the roar or a snowmobile engine signalled the arrival of the Sami (He was called Magnus) and he delivered his promised items or a stove, fuel and a pair of big mitts.

 I got the stove going as he asked me what I wanted to do.
 What are my options I asked back.